 Damaged Products = Damaged Relationships

 Receiving damaged products, and the delay and hassles that situation causes, may ultimately affect your customers’ future buying decisions.
-This is especially true in business to business relationships where your products are a component that another business needs for their own production.
+This is especially true in business-to-business relationships where your products are a component that another business needs for its own production.
 Receiving a damaged shipment may shut their production lines down, and that can be devastating to your relationship with the customer.